Julia Lohoff

-Julia Lohoff (née Wachaczyk; born 13 April 1994) is a German tennis player.
+Julia Lohoff (née Wachaczyk; born 13 April 1994) is a German inactive tennis player.

-She is a doubles specialist who reached her career-high doubles ranking by the WTA of No. 61 in February 2022.
+She is a doubles specialist who reached a career-high doubles ranking by the WTA of 61, achieved in February 2022.

-Lohoff has won one WTA Tour doubles title at the 2020 WTA Lyon Open along with one title on the WTA Challenger Tour.
+Lohoff has won one WTA Tour doubles title, at the 2020 WTA Lyon Open along with one title on the WTA Challenger Tour.
 She has also won nine singles titles and 33 doubles titles on the ITF Circuit.

 Personal life

 Since mid-2021, she is married to Tim Lohoff, a biologist and PhD student based in England.

 Doubles performance timeline

 Only WTA Tour and Grand Slam tournament results are considered in the career statistics.

 Current through the 2024 WTA Tour.